 Is walking off the job quitting?

-The key factor is that the doctrine of employment at will—which holds whenever there is no employment (including union) contract—gives employers enormous latitude to terminate employment.
-Essentially, there is no right to a job, so if an employer wants an employee gone for walking off the job, the employer can get rid of that employer, whether it’s accepting the employee’s resignation or firing him or her.
-This is a case where the workplace culture, attitude of the employer, and the employee’s relationship with the employer and any supervisors matters more than the law.
+The doctrine of employment at will—which applies whenever there is no employment (including union) contract—gives employers enormous latitude to terminate employment.
+Essentially, there is no right to a job, so if an employer wants an employee gone for walking off the job, the employer can get rid of that employer, whether it’s by accepting the employee’s resignation or by firing him or her.
+This is a case where the workplace culture, attitude of the employer, and the employee’s relationship with the employer matters more than the law.